-Oceania has a variety of pristine landscapes with the some World Heritage areas and spectacular national parks.
-All this within differing climatic zones from tropical to sub-Antarctic.
+Oceania has a variety of landscapes including World Heritage areas and national parks.
+Landscapes exist here within tropical to sub-Antarctic climates.
 Notable national parks in Oceania include Kakadu, Purnululu, and Uluru-Kata Tjuta in Australia and Fiordland, Mt Aspiring, and Mount Cook in New Zealand.
-Much of Oceania is in the Ring of Fire, so there are plenty of volcanoes and thermal wonders, as well as spectacular mountains, particularly in New Zealand and New Guinea.
+Much of Oceania is also in the Ring of Fire, so there are plenty of volcanic features as well as uplifted mountain ranges, particularly in New Zealand and New Guinea.
 Read more →